KshitizRajan7/kathmandu-jam-free-route/jam-free-frontend/README.md

 - **Conditional Menu Visibility:** Menu is now visible only when no modal is open on the screen
 - **Mock Traffic Data:** Added mock data for traffic situations; notifications now appear for heavy traffic regions on the map
 - **Notification Modal:** Implemented a notification modal to display information about heavy traffic regions
+- **TrafficPolice Cartoon:** Added a trafficPolice cartoon that appears to notify users about heavy traffic in Kathmandu Valley.
+The cartoon is visible only when there are no markers on the map or when the map is reset.
+In the future, this will act as a chatbot/AI guide for users.

 ## Recent Updates (July 5, 2025)